Dental Implants – Bensalem, PA

 Getting dental implants requires a multistep treatment process that may take anywhere from a few months to a year or longer.
 However, because this solution can last a lifetime, patients often find that dental implants are worth the wait!
 Additionally, our team at Perfect Smiles of Bensalem can surgically place implants in-house; you won’t have to visit a separate specialist.

-Although each patient’s tooth replacement journey differs, the dental implant process generally has four basic steps:
+Although each patient’s tooth replacement journey differs, the dental implant process generally has four basic steps: initial consultation, dental implant surgery, osseointegration, and the delivery of your final restoration.
+Review the following information to learn how dental implants work in Bensalem.

 Benefits of Dental Implants